katarzynakawala/todo-application/README.md

 Project is created with:
 * Java: 11
 * Spring Boot: 2.1.2
-* Other used: Rest Assured, H2 db, flyway
+* Other technologies used: Rest Assured, H2 db, flyway

 ## Setup
 To run this project clone it and run using maven wrapper.